Ananya-Jha-code/Marmeto/README.md

 *   The webpage displays an image of the Embrace Sideboard, along with its original and sale prices and the discount is dynamically calculated.

-*   Users can select a color and size for the Embrace Sideboard using the dropdown menus provided.
+*   Users can select a color and size for the Embrace Sideboard using the menus provided and add the item to cart.

 I hope you enjoy using this webpage!
 Let me know if you have any questions or feedback.